ZTNA: Time to Forget the Hardware VPN

 Segmenting user access can be complicated and performance may be hindered

-To deal with this revolution in mobile work we ended up with two basic solutions.
 First, use a VPN to connect to that old school business network and then jump to the Internet resources from there.
 Not a great experience since this usually requires manual configuration at the router level and latency complaints can be plentiful.
-Things get better with an SD-WAN that more intelligently connects Internet traffic using optimal routes, but that old school business network is still in the traffic flow to the cloud.

 Either way you slice it, users are stuck in a model that increases latency, eats up company bandwidth, and results in a more cumbersome remote work experience.
 That is not great when more and more people are working remotely, a fact that is not likely to change.
-Even though we’re getting back to the office and in-person meetings, a full 87 percent of companies we surveyed still plan on sticking with a remote- or hybrid-work model even once the pandemic is in the rearview mirror.
+Even though we’re getting back to the office and in-person meetings, a full 87% of companies we surveyed still plan on sticking with a remote- or hybrid-work model even once the pandemic is in the rearview mirror.

 In short, the remote revolution is here to stay, and your team deserves better.